Lionsberg/lionsberg-wiki/Above The Chaos, Reconciling the Critical Path, and Confronting and Overcoming The Giants.md

 #### Taxes

-- While “death and taxes” seem eternal, in Reality there were no federal income taxes until after World War I, when the publicly-espoused Founding Principles of the United States began to be abandoned at an accelerating rate, and the the American Imperial World Order began to rise in service of the [[Invisible Power Structures]].
+- While “death and taxes” seem eternal, in Reality there were little to no federal income taxes until after World War I, when the publicly-espoused Founding Principles of the United States began to be abandoned at an accelerating rate, and the the American Imperial World Order began to rise in service of the [[Invisible Power Structures]].

 #### Politics